Photo Finish (novel): Plot summary

 Inspector Alleyn and his wife, the painter Agatha Troy, are invited to the luxury home of millionaire Montague V Reece, newly built on a lake in New Zealand's South Island for his mistress, the international opera star Isabella Sommita.
 Alleyn's commission is to investigate and stop the activities of a masked paparazzo who has been persecuting Sommita with unauthorised, unflattering photos published under the name of 'Strix'.
 Troy is commissioned to paint the diva's portrait.

-An extended house party gathers for the world premiere of a new opera 'The Alien Corn' (based on the biblical Ruth story and featuring La Sommita's famous high note A 'in alt'), composed by a Byronically handsome young composer scooped up as her latest lover by the formidable Sommita, who lacks the judgement and taste to see that the opera is no good.
+An extended house party gathers for the world premiere of a new opera 'The Alien Corn', based on the biblical Ruth story and featuring La Sommita's famous high note A 'in alt', composed by a handsome young composer.
+La Sommita scooped up this composer as her latest lover.
+She lacks the judgement and taste to see that the opera is no good.

 "Corn is right", as her longtime vocal coach Signor Lattienzo comments.
 The premiere is an embarrassing fiasco and La Sommita is found dead in her bedroom, stabbed through the heart with a photo of herself impaled on the dagger.

+Reception

+Newgate Callendar (pseudonym for Harold C. Schonberg} in The New York Times was impressed that Marsh wrote so well, though having already turned 80.
+Of this novel, he said "Part of the solution has elements of the old locked-door problem.
+Characterizations are, as always, sharply drawn, and there is a great deal of quiet humor.
+Photo Finish is a book that should make all readers happy."

-Background and commentary
+Background

-The theme of artistic integrity, the abusive behaviour of a temperamental but talented star performer and her devoted but long-suffering entourage echoes Marsh's 1960 novel False Scent, with La Sommita the latest in a long line of fictional artists, theatricals, stars or divas in Marsh novels whose behaviour is arrogant, egotistical or insufferable, and who are sadly liable to become victims of homicide.
-The character of La Sommita's protector, the Italian-American Montague V Reece, is the third of the exotic, plutocratic multi-millionaires who feature in Marsh's later novels (following Vassily Conducis in Death at the Dolphin and Nikolas Markos in Grave Mistake).

-Marsh biographer Joanne Drayton quotes TV presenter Max Cryer reporting that Marsh told him in an interview at the time of the novel's publication, that the character of Isabella Sommita was inspired by Maria Callas, an identification that is readily understood.
+Marsh biographer Joanne Drayton quotes TV presenter Max Cryer reporting that Marsh told him in an interview at the time of the novel's publication, that the character of Isabella Sommita was inspired by Maria Callas.